collocations.org

 PHRASES

-a bit/something of a shock, quite/rather a shock, a hell of a shock, in a state of shock
+a bit of a shock, quite a shock, something of a shock

-I think I''m still in a state of shock.
+I think I'm still in a state of shock.

-a feeling/sense of shock, the shock of your life
+the shock of your life (informal)

-a shock to the system
+a shock to the system (informal)

 2. electric shock

-massive | mild
+mild

 He gave himself a mild electric shock while changing a light bulb.

-VERB + SHOCK
+VERB + shock

-get, receive | give sb
+get, receive

 3. extreme weakness caused by injury or shock

-VERB + SHOCK
+VERB + shock

 be in, be suffering from, suffer